 These materials kill the moss because they act as desiccants (drying agents).
 They should be applied over the moss-infested areas during winter through early spring (December through April) when moss is actively growing, temperatures are cool, and when the lawn soil is moist.
 To be effective, they need a 24-hour rain-free period after application.
 As the moss starts to die, it will turn orange-brown or golden brown.
 Once the moss is dead, remove it by raking.

 Algae: Algae can be controlled by using sprays of the following products:

 - Safer Brand Moss & Algae Killer & Surface Cleaner RTS; & RTU

 - Bayer BioAdvanced 2-in-1 Moss & Algae Killer Cleaner RTS,

 - Scott’s 3-in-1 Moss Control Ready-Spray (RTS),

 - Bonide Moss Max RTS,

 2) Iron (Fe HEDTA)

-- Bonide Wee Beater Fe RTU
+- Bonide Weed Beater Fe Concentrate & RTU

-Another algae control is to mix copper sulfate at the rate of 2 to 3 ounces (1½ tablespoons) in 8 gallons of water sprayed over 1000 square feet.
-After the algae has been killed, apply 5 to 10 pounds of ground limestone to inactivate the copper sulfate prior to reseeding with grass, which may be toxic to grass seedlings.
+4) Another algae control is to mix copper sulfate at the rate of 2 to 3 ounces (1½ tablespoons) in 8 gallons of water sprayed over 1000 square feet.
+After the algae has been killed, apply 5 to 10 pounds of ground limestone to inactivate the copper sulfate before reseeding with grass, which may be toxic to grass seedlings.
 The dead algal crust may have to be removed by raking.